Benjamin2817/Microsoft-Movie-Analysis/README.md

 ## Methods

 We began with data preparation that included removing unwanted data and characters, renaming columns, and converting series.
+We then merged datasets and created a new column named 'profit'.
+Data was selected and plotted using Python libraries matplotlib and seaborn to display relationships between our target variable and numerous other variables.

 ## Results

 ![first_graph](./images/graph_1.png)
+We first compared genres and their respective average profits to reveal the highest earning genres.
 Our data analysis suggests movies containing action, adventure, fantasy, and sci-fi genres are most profitable.

 ![second_graph](./images/graph_2.png)